leo-pavo/lab6-repo/README.md

 # lab6-repo
 Repo for the week 6 lab.
-Jon Lev
+Leon Pavolotsky, Thomas Halsey, Jon Lev
-OUr code will take a users name dand then print it however many times.
+We made a program that first asks the user for their name.
+Next it asks them how many times they want their name printed.
+It then prints their name that many times.